Jātaka, The Buddha’s Past Birth-Stories, Level 1 Balustrade, Bottom, at Borobudur

 110 Monks with Books at a Temple

 On the right we see a temple building, and the rest of the relief is made up of a long pavilion with various people inside it.
-On the far left are three lay devotees, and in front of them and centre of canvas seven monks most of whom are seen holding palm-leaf books.
+On the far left are three lay devotees, and in front of them and centre of canvas are seven monks, most of whom are seen holding palm-leaf books.

 111 Hunting a Deer in the Wilderness